koenvervloesem/ruuvitag-demo/README.md

 This project is not affiliated to the [Ruuvi](https://ruuvi.com/) company in any way.

 ## System requirements
+You need a Linux system with Bluetooth Low Energy (BLE) adapter, so at least Bluetooth 4.0.

 This demo has been tested on:

   * Raspbian Buster Lite (on a Raspberry Pi 3B)